Exchange semester Bachelor

 Personal impression during the interview

 Based on the interviews, academic advisors will rank students for places at universities that fall within their area of responsibility.
-In exceptional cases, students are ranked based only on their written documents.
-The main reasons for a ranking position/rejection are given in the online application tool.
-Students can view these reasons in the application tool after the application process has ended.
+In exceptional cases, students are ranked based on their written documents only.
+The main reasons for a ranking position/rejection are stated in the online application tool.
+After the application process has ended, students can view the reasons in the application tool.

 The rankings will automatically be compared with the applicants’ preferences.
 On this basis, applicants will then be assigned to their preferred partner universities.
 Please note that there is a difference between ranking and allocation: The ranking is a (pre-)selection of students who have applied for a specific partner university, made by the academic advisors.
 The allocation is the next step, in which the best-ranked students are automatically assigned to the appropriate exchange places at a partner university.